broadinstitute/seqr-helm/README.md

 1. A secret containing a `password` field for the postgres database password.
 By default this secret is named `postgres-secrets`.
 1. A secret containing a `django_key` field for the django security key.
 By default this secret is named `seqr-secrets`.
 1. A secret containing `admin_password`, `writer_password`, and `reader_password` fields for the the clickhouse database passwords.
 By default this secret is named `clickhouse-secrets`.
-Note that your passwords should not contain dashes!
+Note that due to some complexity in how we handle the ClickHouse password internally, you should use alphanumeric characters only!

 Here's how you might create the secrets: